markios/land-tech-tech-test/README.md

 1. I would like to make the grid resize according the data set size for max X and max Y.
 2. Filtering of items by making the categories clickable.
 3. Some nice animations.
 4. Lazy loading components that are not in the viewport.
+5. Memoization of selector based on URL
+6. Refactoring combing css classes
+7. Use of Typescript or PropTypes for typesafety etc...